jhonatanmacazana/jhonatanmacazana/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Jhonatan Macazana and I'm a software developer/electrical engineering bachelor/devops engineer.
+My name is Jhonatan Macazana, and I'm a software developer (specialized in react + TS)/devops engineer.

 👋 **Here's a little bit about me:**

-- ✨ DevOps engineer, electrical engineering bachelor, and Fullstack developer.
+- ✨ Frontend engineer (React + TS), Fullstack developer, DevOps engineer, and electrical engineering bachelor.
 - 🌍 Based in Lima, Peru.
+- 🎯 Looking for work as a React frontend developer.
+[Email me!][4]
 - 💼 Interested as a devops engineer managing container environments.
-- 🎯 Looking for work as a devops engineer or React frontend developer.
-[Email me!][4]
 - 📫 Find me on: [linkedin][3] · [email][4]
 - 📫 Checkout my work on my [portfolio][1]